First the code for a small socket example.

 to create a pair of connected sockets.
 Then

-the parent.
-Closing them avoids confusion, but it is possible to leave
+in the parent.
+Closing them avoids confusion, but it is possible to

 Again we can run strace